Carlosokumu/MonoTestSolution/README.md

 # MonoTestSolution

-##  MonoTestSolution Diplays a list of Vehicle Makes,then Fetches the Different Models for each make from [Ninja Car Api](https://api-ninjas.com/api/cars)
+MonoTestSolution displays a list of vehicle makes.It also shows different models for each vehicle make.

 **Screenshots**